2010 Computer model of intensification scheme, Melbourne, Australia (green & dark blue areas do not change)

 2. Density and built form

 Jarring juxtapositions are acknowledged in the proposed build out.
-Within the span of just one building parcel the built form will “drop” from hi-rise on high streets at the neighbourhood edge, to 3-storey houses in the neighbourhood middle (the 90+% untouched suburban realm).
-What is not discussed are the shadowing effects from slabs and towers built next door to houses and yards; or the change in the sense of place triggered by putting existing residents up against a wall of buildings that will block views to the water, the horizon and the sky.
+Within the span of just one building parcel the built form will “drop” from hi-rise on high streets at the neighbourhood edge, to 3-storey houses in the neighbourhood middle (the +90% untouched suburban realm).
+What is not discussed are the shadowing effects from slabs and towers built next door to houses and yards, cottages and gardens; or the change in the sense of place triggered by putting existing residents up against a wall of buildings that will block views to the water, the horizon and the sky.
+The problem of overlook of house lots by hi-rise and towers ‘next door’ is also left unexplored.

-The sensitivity about parcels less than 6 meters wide (see above) signals a judgement against high-density products with human scale.
+The sensitivity about parcels less than 6 meters wide (see above) signals a judgement against middle-density products with human scale.
 The row houses first used in Paris in 1600—then spreading to all the European capitals and their colonies—had frontages measuring 1/4 chain, 16.5 feet, or 5 meters wide.
 Many were built without a rear lane.
-Adams’s Cadastral analysis arbitrarily rules these products out of bounds.
+Adams’s Cadastral analysis arbitrarily rules these products out of hand, without explanation.
+One suspects there is a base lack of capacity understanding urban typologies.

 3. Missing Elements

 We have shown that Cadastral analysis carried out at the level of the building parcel can be blind to elements further up the urban hierarchy of place, including: the block, district, quartier, neighbourhood, city and region.
 While the higher end of the hierarchy functions at the level of administration and policy—and may well be inserted in later stages of the Melbourne plan—the primary elements arise directly from the human experience of place and must be considered from the outset, or risk being shut out of the plan.
-Such a result would replicate the worse outcomes in suburbanism, perpetuating the very thing trying to be overcome, and failing to use new urbanism to support the social functioning of place.
+Such a result would replicate the worse outcomes in suburbanism, perpetuating the very thing trying to be overcome—vertical sprawl in this case—and failing to use Human Scale urbanism to support the social functioning of place.

 4. Social functioning